 Good news: you don’t have to learn a complicated computer code to build your own website!
 While there are a few options out there to create beautiful sites quickly, I strongly suggest that you go with WordPress, and self-host your site with WP Engine.

-One of the best tools for getting familiar with WordPress is WP Academy.
-These web-based video tutorials helped me to learn everything I needed to about operating WordPress and how to customize it’s tools to best represent my blog.
+One of the best tools for getting familiar with WordPress is These web-based video tutorials helped me to learn everything I needed to about operating WordPress and how to customize it’s tools to best represent my blog.

 Social Media Marketing